sabyrzhan/learning-progress/pages/Design Patterns.md

 			  High-level base interface that other algorithms must implement.
 Context is only aware about this interface only.
 			- **Concrete strategy**
 			  Specific implementation of the strategy interface.
 It is chosen by action type and by the client.
+	- ### Template method Pattern
+	  collapsed:: true
+		- **Problem**
+		  You have a fat method that processes the data of various document types like Word, PDF, CSV etc. The logic has common functionalities for different types, but has many if-else statements for some specific cases.
+The logic becomes unscalable when you start adding many other document types.
+You have to add additional if-else statements and create similar logic.
+		- **Solution**
+		  With template method pattern you can extract the specific functions to abstract methods to make them overridable.
+In the main method you call those abstract functions in specific order.
+The main function is left final and the owner class will become abstract.
+Making the all methods as abstract is not required though.
+You can make them as overridable, but with default functionality.
+It is very similar to Strategy pattern, but the difference is algorithm is chosen at compile time, whereas in Strategy it is swapped at run-time.
+		- **Pattern components**
+			- **Abstract class**
+			  Main method owner class that calls all the abstract or overridable methods as steps in specific order.
+			- **Specific classes**
+			  Classes that extend the abstract class and implements specific functions.
 -